Clean mobility

 What sort of trucks will the charging hub be recharging?
 What kinds of routes do these trucks usually run?

-The charging hub will primarily serve heavier transport vehicles such as trucks which provide a range of transport and logistics services such as wharf cartage, local deliveries, food and beverage distribution, and general goods movements.
+The charging hub will primarily serve heavy transport vehicles which provide a range of transport and logistics services such as wharf cartage, local deliveries, food and beverage distribution, and general goods movements.

 What is the hub’s energy source?